winksaville/csgrs/readme.md

 This library aims to integrate cleanly with the [Dimforge](https://www.dimforge.com/) ecosystem (e.g., [`nalgebra`](https://crates.io/crates/nalgebra), [`Parry`](https://crates.io/crates/parry3d), and [`Rapier`](https://crates.io/crates/rapier3d)), leverage [`earclip`](https://crates.io/crates/earclip)/[`earcut`](https://crates.io/crates/earcut) and [`cavalier_contours`](https://crates.io/crates/cavalier_contours) for robust mesh and line processing, be fast and flexible, and provide an extensible, type-safe API.

-The BSP tree works with shapes made of lines which can be easily split by a plane.  **csgrs** has limited support for recovering curves from interpolated polylines, and for offsetting curves when calculating tool offsets or for adaptive clearing.
+The BSP tree works with shapes made of lines which can be split by a plane.  **csgrs** interpolates all curves and has limited support for recovering curves from interpolated lines, and for offsetting curves when calculating tool offsets or for adaptive clearing.
 This approach works even when models are imported as a mesh.

 ![Example CSG output](docs/csg.png)